jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 `older_than`

-This argument allows you to get the notifications older than a given `Notification.notificationId`.
+Input the ID of a notification into this argument.
+If you use this argument, the next 250 received notifications older than the given ID are returned.

-This argument only applies to getting the status of all messages __with pagination__.
+If this argument is omitted, the most recent 250 notifications are returned.

 # Get a template